aj-kivimaki/jpx/README.md

 > A lightweight, cost-efficient artist website built with React and Supabase.
 > Designed for a single admin and low traffic, it includes a fast public site
-> for gigs and a simple, secure CMS for easy updates.
+> and a simple, secure CMS for easy updates.

 ## This project has two applications: